-High priority children Criteria and processes for verifying need(s) Children at risk of abuse or neglect, including children in Out- of-Home Care The child is: eligible for ESK or AEL, and/or family, carer or legal guardian identifies the child as known to Child Protection or in out-of-home care, and/or referred by one of the following: Child Protection Child and family services (family services referral and support team, Child FIRST/integrated family services/Services Connect case worker) Maternal and Child Health nurse out-of-home care provider.
-Aboriginal and/or Torres Strait Islander children As part of the enrolment process, service providers must respectfully ask families 'is your child Aboriginal and/or Torres Strait Islander?' and record this information in KIMS Asylum seeker and refugee children Child or family holds a visa or supporting documentation and information, including an ImmiCard, identifying the child and/or parents, carers or legal guardians as a refugee or asylum seeker and/or Referred as a refugee or asylum seeker by a CALD outreach worker.
-Children eligible for the Kindergarten Fee Subsidy A child or parent holds a Commonwealth Health Care Card, Pensioner Concession Card, Veteran's Affairs Card, or The child is identified on their birth certificate as one of a set of triplets, quadruplets or more.
-Children with additional needs, defined as children who: The child: holds a Child Disability Health Care Card, and/or has previously been approved for Kindergarten Inclusion Support (KIS) program, and/or
+High priority children Criteria and processes for verifying need(s) Children at risk of abuse or neglect, including children in Out- of-Home Care eligible for ESK or AEL, and/or family, carer or legal guardian identifies the child as known to Child Protection or in out-of-home care, and/or referred by one of the following: Child Protection Child and family services (family services referral and support team, Child FIRST/integrated family services/Services Connect case worker) Maternal and Child Health nurse out-of-home care provider.
+Aboriginal and/or Torres Strait Islander children As part of the enrolment process, service providers must respectfully ask families 'is your child Aboriginal and/or Torres Strait Islander?' and record this information in Arrival Asylum seeker and refugee children Child or family holds a visa or supporting documentation and information, including an ImmiCard, identifying the child and/or parents, carers or legal guardians as a refugee or asylum seeker and/or Referred as a refugee or asylum seeker by a CALD outreach worker.
+From 2026 across the state, Aboriginal and Torres Strait Islander children, children from a refugee or asylum seeker background, and children who have had contact with Child Protection services can access to up to 25 hours of Pre-Prep week, increasing to up to 30 hours a week from 2028.
+Children from this priority cohort can be enrolled in more than 1 group at a single service (including 4-year-old, mixed age, and 3-year-old groups).
+In addition, any child who was supported by the Access to Early Learning program as a 3-year-old is eligible for these same hours of Pre-Prep as a 4-year-old from 2026.
+Children eligible for the Kindergarten Fee Subsidy A child or parent holds a Commonwealth Health Care Card, Pensioner Concession Card, Veteran's Affairs Card, or

-- require additional assistance in order to fully participate in the kindergarten program

-- require a combination of services which are individually planned

-- have an identified specific disability or developmental delay

-- has been referred by:

-- the National Disability Insurance Scheme

-- Early Childhood Intervention Services

-- Preschool Field Officer

-- Maternal and Child Health nurse, or

-- is assessed as having delays in 2 or more areas and is declared eligible for a second year of funded Four-Year-Old Kindergarten.
+The child is identified on their birth certificate as one of a set of triplets, quadruplets or more.
+High priority children Process that could be used to verify need(s) Children with additional needs, defined as children who: • with an identified specific disability or developmental delay • who require additional assistance to fully participate in the • kindergarten program • who require a combination of services holds a Child Disability Health Care Card, and/or has previously been approved for Kindergarten Inclusion Support (KIS) program, and/or has been referred by: the National Disability Insurance Scheme Early Childhood Intervention Services Kindergarten Field Officer Maternal and Child Health nurse, or is assessed as having delays in 2 or more areas and is declared eligible for a second year of funded Four-Year-Old Kindergarten.